nikslos/katacoda-scenarios/hello-world/step1.md

 EXAMPLE APP for Deployment:
 `kubectl run http --image=katacoda/docker-http-server:latest --replicas=1`{{execute}}

-## CECK IF THERE IS A DEPLOYMENT RUNNING:
+## CHECK IF YOUR DEPLOYMENT WAS SUCCESSFUL:
 Use:

 `kubectl get pods`{{execute}}